-C3 High school completion requirement
+C3.
+High school completion requirement

-Check the appropriate box to identify your high school completion requirement for degree-seeking entering students:

-Χ High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required

-C4 Does your institution require or recommend a general college-preparatory program for degreeseeking students?
+Chec stude k the appropriate box to identify your high school completion requirement for degree-seeking entering ents: ☐ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☐ High school diploma or equivalent is not required Ooes your institution require or recommend a general college-preparatory program for degree-seeking ents? □ Require □ Recommend □ Neither require nor recommend

-Scoking Students:

-Require

-Χ Recommend

-Neither require nor recommend

-C5 Distribution of high school units required and/or recommended.
+C5.
+Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.

-Distribution of high school units Required Recommended
+Units Required Units Recommended

-Total academic units 8 19
+Total academic units

-English 3 4
+English

-Mathematics 3 4
+Mathematics

-Science 2 3
+Science

-Of these, units that must be
+Of these, units that must be lab

-Foreign language 2
+Foreign language

-Social studies 3
+Social studies

 History

-Academic electives 2
+Academic electives

-Computer Science 1
+Computer Science

 Visual/Performing Arts

 Other (specify)